angular/angular/docs/BAZEL.md

 - Click on  `Open dedicated DevTools for Node` to launch a debugger.
 - Run test: `bazel test packages/core/test:test --config=debug`

 The process should automatically connect to the debugger.
+For additional info and testing options, see the [nodejs_test documentation](https://bazelbuild.github.io/rules_nodejs/node/node.html#nodejs_test).

 ### Debugging a Node Test in VSCode